clsx524/gocode-template/README.md

-# example-golang
+# golang-template

-An example repository to demonstrate Pants's experimental Golang support.
+An example repository to demonstrate Golang Service Architecture.

 See the [Golang blog post](https://blog.pantsbuild.org/golang-support-pants-28/) for some unique benefits Pants brings to Golang repositories, and see